 Expanding Georgia's EV Charging Network

-Charge Ahead Partnership is advocating for a competitive and level playing field for all retailers who want to provide commercially available electric charging stations in Georgia.
-We believe that the most expeditious, equitable and economical way to build out a robust charging network in Georgia is through a market-based approach which removes the barriers that are disincentivizing private investment in electric charging infrastructure.
+Charge Ahead Partnership is advocating for a competitive and level playing field for all retailers who want to provide publicly available electric charging in Georgia.
+We believe that the fastest and most economical way to build out a robust charging network in Georgia is through a competitive, market-based approach which removes the barriers that are disincentivizing private investment in electric charging infrastructure.
 We aim to work collaboratively with all stakeholders to find commonsense solutions that will unlock the market’s full potential without unfairly shifting the cost burden to non-EV users – particularly those in low- and fixed-income communities.
 We believe that we can craft a more effective public policy solution.

 As more Georgians consider shifting to an EV, the issue of where they will charge their vehicle is becoming top of mind.
 Range anxiety – the fear of not knowing where you can charge while traveling outside of your local area – is deterring many from making that leap from gas-powered to electric vehicles.
 As is the case with gas pumps today, there should be no reason why charging stations cannot be found with the same ease, convenience and complementary amenities that drivers have come to expect.
 Unfortunately, there are policies in place that are stifling the growth of EV charging stations.